Align TypeScript Standards With JSON Schema

 This means standards set across different languages that are flexible, extensible and kept up to date.

-A few of my upcoming posts will looking into some of my spikes that I am doing to as investigation, starting with the json-schema-to-typescript
+A few of my upcoming posts will looking into some of my spikes that I am doing to as investigation, starting with the json-schema-to-typescript library.

 JSON Schema